 About the event

-AutoSens 2017 returns to where it all began at AutoWorld Brussels, Belgium in September 2017.
+AutoSens returned to where it all began at AutoWorld Brussels, Belgium in September 2017.
 Join us again in 2018… Dates to be announced soon!

 As ADAS improves at a rapid rate and autonomous vehicles edge closer to mainstream production, it is more important than ever for engineers to raise their heads and participate in industry-wide knowledge sharing and discussion.
 AutoSens enjoyed incredible support from senior engineers at OEM and Tier 1 companies.
 The community extended to business leaders from the full supply chain as well as leading academics, and technical experts in the various component fields.